Dark Phoenix (soundtrack)

 Dark Phoenix (Original Motion Picture Soundtrack) is the soundtrack album to the 2019 film of the same name, based on the Marvel Comics X-Men characters.
 It is a sequel to X-Men: Apocalypse (2016) the seventh and final mainline installment in the X-Men film series, and the twelfth installment overall.
 Directed by Simon Kinberg, the film's musical score is composed by Hans Zimmer; his first superhero film he scored after Batman v Superman: Dawn of Justice (2016).
 The soundtrack album was released alongside the film on June 7, 2019, by Fox Music.
-The score received mixed critical response.
+The score received a mixed critical response.
 A second album titled Xperiments From Dark Phoenix released in that August, containing unreleased music from the film, which garnered generally favorable response.

 Background

 Despite Zimmer having said in March 2016 that he would not score another superhero film following his experience working on Batman v Superman: Dawn of Justice (2016), Evan Peters who played Quicksilver in the franchise had stated that Zimmer would compose for the film in Josh Horowitz's podcast in January 2018.
 Zimmer in September 2018, explained that conversations with director Ron Howard had convinced him to not keep to a "blanket" view and avoid an entire genre, instead focusing on waiting for the right story.
 When Kinberg approached him at a concert to talk about his vision for Dark Phoenix, Zimmer realized that the story was one he wanted to help tell and that the film was an opportunity for something that he had always wanted to try in a film score, so he decided to join the production.
 In writing the film's score, Zimmer wrote new themes for the X-Men, Magneto, Phoenix, and chose to omit previously established themes written by previous composer John Ottman.